Estimating the Personality of White-Box Language Models: Methods for Estimating and Altering Personalities

-In this closely related approach to the above, we start by finetuning a pre-trained model on personality annotated text data but focus on a specific auxiliary classification task instead of the original text generation objective.
-In particular, using the text annotated with a specific Big Five factor, we finetune the model on a binary classification task.
-For example, our classification task is to classify text responses as having either the extrovert or the introvert trait.
-Once we finetune the model via the auxiliary task, we use the same model weights for text generation.

-Irrespective of the approach, we evaluate the resultant model using the process discussed in Section~\ref{ss:evaluate} above and report the altered trait measurements if any.
+\paragraph{\textbf{Method 2:}} In this closely related approach to the above, we start by finetuning a pre-trained model on personality annotated text data but focus on a specific auxiliary classification task instead of the original text generation objective.
+In particular, using the text annotated with a specific Big Five factor, we finetune the model on a binary classification task with opposite ends of a specific Big Five factor as target labels.
+Once we finetune the model via the auxiliary task, we use these updated model weights for text generation.
+Irrespective of the approach, we can evaluate the resultant model using the assessment process discussed in Section~\ref{ss:evaluate} and observe the altered traits.